mxcl/PromiseKit/_posts/2014-03-10-basic-promises.markdown

 One of the best parts of Promises is the implicit and standardized error handling.
 If an error occurs during your Promise chain, the nearest `catch` handler is executed, skipping any `then` handlers in between.

-Thus create promise chains that correlate to a sequence of events with the same error domain.
+Thus, create promise chains that correlate to a sequence of events with the same error domain.
 Often very long chains imply poor judgement about error handling.

 Notably, any exceptions thrown during promise execution are caught and turned into `NSError`s.